-Note that you can access the Humboldt Oracle student database from on- or off-campus using nrs-projects.humboldt.edu.
+Note that you can access the Humboldt Oracle student database from on-campus using nrs-projects-ssh.humboldt.edu.
+(From off-campus, you will need to set up and use Humboldt's GlobalProtect VPN (Virtual Private Network).
+Instructions for this will be provided.)

 Throughout the semester, you will be making some use of the LINUX operating system on nrs-projects.
-Note that you may access nrs-projects.humboldt.edu by using the programs ssh (secure shell) and sftp (secure ftp); we will walk through how this can be done during the Week 1 Lab. ssh and sftp are already available in on-campus labs, and you should be able to download one of several versions for free for your outside-lab use. nrs-projects was updated and rebuilt during the Winter Break, and how to ssh/sftp to it has changed.
-You will be provided with how to do so during the Week 1 Lab.
+Note that you may access nrs-projects-ssh.humboldt.edu by using the programs ssh (secure shell) and sftp (secure ftp), although, again, you will need to use Humboldt's GlobalProtect VPN to do so from off-campus.
+Instructions for using ssh and sftp to connect to nrs-projects-ssh will also be provided.